fitri/quickpython/README.md

     'id': '707'
 }

-#return None (or any value) if key found in database.
+#return None (or any value) if key not found in database.
 database.get('fatin', None)

 ```